 Next, we characterize the relationship between irreducible aperiodic digraphs and primitive matrices (recall Definition 1.10).
+We postpone the proof to Section 1.8.3.

-Proposition 1.30 (Strongly connected and aperiodic digraph and primitive adjacency matrix).
+Proposition 1.32 (Strongly connected and aperiodic digraph and primitive adjacency matrix).
 Let G be a weighted digraph of order n with weighted adjacency matrix A. The following two statements are equivalent:

-(i) G is strongly connected and aperiodic;

-(ii) A is primitive, i.e., there exists $k \in \mathbb{N}$ such that A^k is positive.
+- (i) G is strongly connected and aperiodic; and - (ii) A is primitive, i.e., there exists $k \in \mathbb{N}$ such that $A^k$ is positive.